Ten Kane ZIP codes identified as high-risk for lead

 Under Illinois law, any child who lives in a high-risk ZIP code is to be tested automatically at 12 and 24 months, according to the release.

-Children who fall into other risk categories are also tested.
+Children who fall into other risk categories also are tested.

-Lead is primarily found in the walls and windowsills of older homes, in drinking water, soil and in some consumer products.
+Lead primarily is found in the walls and windowsills of older homes, in drinking water, soil and in some consumer products.

 The Kane County Health Department Lead Poisoning Prevention Program works with families with a child who has tested positive for lead.

-Preventive measures that can be taken at home include frequent handwashing, removing shoes upon entering the house, providing nutritious meals, keeping floors clean, and avoiding planting a vegetable garden in soil around older homes, according to the release.
+Preventive measures that can be taken at home include frequent handwashing, removing shoes upon entering the house, providing nutritious meals, keeping floors clean and avoiding planting a vegetable garden in soil around older homes, according to the release.

-The Health Department offers a HealthTalk Podcast, at podcasters.spotify.com, featuring hosts Maria Leon and Lorena Núñez, along with guests Jennifer Mata-Gomboa, RN, and Yolanda Morris, DNP, MN, RN, as they discuss ways parents can reduce the risk of childhood lead poisoning.
+The Health Department offers a HealthTalk Podcast at podcasters.spotify.com, featuring hosts Maria Leon and Lorena Nunez, along with guests Jennifer Mata-Gomboa, RN, and Yolanda Morris, DNP, MN, RN, as they discuss ways parents can reduce the risk of childhood lead poisoning.